BrentLabasan/auro-datepicker_alphanumeric/docs/api.md

-# auro-datepicker_alphanumeric
+# auro-datepicker-alphanumeric

-auro-datepicker_alphanumeric provides users a way to ... (it would be great if you fill this out)
+auro-datepicker-alphanumeric provides users a way to ... (it would be great if you fill this out)

 ## Attributes